4194304/fluorine/README.md

 bash <(curl -s https://fluorine.sh/install)
 ```
 Proceed with the prompts and when you're done you should be greeted with Fluorine's desktop!

+Sorry, the README isn't finished as I am redoing it
+-4194304